sreesdas/python-keylogger/README.md

 * For the online variant, you can either start a free web hosting account with [Hostinger](https://www.hostinger.in/) or [000WebHost](https://in.000webhost.com/cpanel-login/).
 * You can also use **xampp** or **wamp** to test it out in your local machine.
-* After you setup your server, copy the contents of **server_side_scripts** folder to _C:\xampp\htdocs_ or the _public_html_ folder in your hosting website.
+* After setting up your server, copy the contents of **server_side_scripts** folder to _C:\xampp\htdocs_ in your PC or the _public_html_ folder in your hosting website.

 * ___Note that you can ignore these steps if your are using the offline version___

 Once everything is set, run the _keylogger.py_ file

-Now all your keystrokes will be logged into the server with a _<ipaddr>.txt_ format You can view the file from the link <http://your_server_name/logger/view.php>
+Now all your keystrokes will be logged into a file on the server.
+You can view it from the link <http://your_server_name/logger/view.php>

-There is a kill-switch designed into the program.
-Pressing two times the ___back quote key___ will terminate the program execution.
+The ___back quote key___ acts as a kill switch to the program, which on presing two times, terminate the program execution.

 ## Compiling the python into an executable

-For practical purposes, its alwasy necessary to convert the .py scripts into .exe files.
+For practical purposes, its always necessary to convert the .py scripts into .exe files.
-There are a dozen of tools available for this conversion.
+There are a dozen tools available for this conversion.( _also called freezing_ )

-But I will be using ___pyinstaller___ because it's easy to use plus it builds smaller executables.
+But I will be using ___pyinstaller___ here because it's easy to use plus it builds smaller executables.

 ```
 $ pip install pyinstaller